ncbdrck/reactorx200_ros_reacher/README.md

    - `RX200ReacherGoalEnvReal-v1` (both sequential and asynchronous — MoveIt)
    - `RX200ReacherGoalEnvReal-v2` (both sequential and asynchronous - ROS control)

-**Common** parameters for all environments and their default values:
+**Common** parameters for all real-world environments and their default values:

 | Parameter                     | Description                                                           | Base | Goal-Conditioned |
 |-------------------------------|-----------------------------------------------------------------------|---------|------------------|